Chris with dark background

 A few words about the CMC logo:

 In 2026 I redesigned my logo.
-The letters “CMC” are at the top (representing myself – Christian L McClish) of the logo, which the logo itself is akin to a Native American shield, adorned with designs, beads, and feathers.
+The letters “CMC” are at the top (representing myself – Christian L McClish).
+The logo itself is akin to a Native American shield, adorned with designs, beads, and feathers.
 At the center of the logo, is a puma, representing my heritage and past ancestry.
-There is a small inscription “Kowi Chito Hopaii” (KOH-wee CHEE-toh hoh-PAH-ee), which translates to “Great Puma Seer”.
+There is a small inscription “Kowi Chito Hopaii” (KOH-wee CHEE-toh hoh-PAH-ee), which translates to “Great Puma Seer” or a more modern translation may be, “He who sees with puma spirit”.
 In the Chickasaw language, Kowi’ is the root word for the entire wild cat family – from bobcat to puma.
+Chito or “great” clarifies the nature of the wildcat, the puma.
+Hopaii were typically the spiritual or “prophets”.
 Chris’s indigenous ancestry tree stems from The Chickasaw clan known as the House of Wildcats or Kowimihlha’ Iksa’ .
 This clan was the protectors of the tribe.
 See mcclish.me/lineage.
 This logo captures elements of Native American Indigenous culture from my background.

 Scroll to Top